-So, when they radiate the milky quartz with the gamma rays you get a deeply pigmented, almost smoky quartz that’s almost entirely opaque like the 1 I show here while I was shopping in Tucson last year (2012).
-BTW, Ron Coleman’s Mine openly tells you (if you ask) that their smokey’s are irradiated.
-I really love the Coleman’s & recommend them as a reputable place to buy from:
+So, when they radiate the milky quartz with the gamma rays you get a deeply pigmented, almost smoky quartz that’s almost entirely opaque like the 1 I show here while I was shopping in Tucson in 2012.
+BTW, Ron Coleman’s Mine will tell you (if you ask) that their smokey’s are irradiated:

 BTW, quartz colored by natural radiation from Mama Earth is not radioactive & is safe to carry.
-Yes, Mother Earth NATURALLY irradiates quartz that’s included with some aluminum to create smokey quartz but this is a slower, more gentler process.
+Yes, Mother Earth NATURALLY radiates quartz that’s included with some aluminum to create smokey quartz but this is a slower, gentler process.
 I explain more about that here:

-1 telltale sign of an artificially irradiated smokey is that the color fades FAST when exposed to sunlight whereas a natural smokey will retain its color longer.
+One telltale sign of an artificially irradiated smokey is that the color fades FAST when exposed to sunlight whereas a natural smokey will retain it’s color longer.

-If the seller tells you its from Arkansas, raise your eyebrows way up high b/c smokeys usually don’t occur there & they certainly won’t be very dark like I explain in the vid above.
+If the seller tells you it’s from Arkansas, raise your eyebrows way up high because smokeys usually don’t occur there + they certainly won’t be very dark like I explain in the vid above.

-Now don’t confuse irradiated quartz with Morion quartz.
+Now don’t confuse dark irradiated quartz with Morion quartz.

 This dreamy stuff just recently came on the scene.
-Its deeply colored, black quartz only occurs in & around volcanic rocks.
-These babies are RARE & formed by natural radiation caused by nearby uranium deposits from South Africa.
+It’s a deeply colored, black quartz only occurs in and around volcanic rocks.
+These babies are RARE & formed by natural radiation caused by nearby uranium deposits from South Africa or in Poland.
 Natural Morion quartz retains some translucence when held up to the light as you can see in my pic below.

-Turns out its calcite ground up & mixed in with car paint, plastic & resin!!
+Turns out it’s calcite ground up and mixed in with car or tile paint, plastic, and resin!!
 YEAH!
 YUCKO!!

-Some sellers will insist that its a naturally occurring stone but there’s very little evidence to back it up.
-With some digging I turned up this juicy document by the Swiss Gemological Institute that states its a fake.
+Some sellers will INSIST that it’s a naturally occurring stone, but there’s very little evidence to back it up.
+With some digging, I turned up a juicy document by the Swiss Gemological Institute who did the proper testing, and proved it’s a fake.